impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

   </a>
 </center>

 So with the question mark, we get a specific error message saying that the value of `parameter` (or in our case, `"$1"`) is unset.
-I try this in my local `bash` terminal, and I see the following:
+I try this in my local Bash terminal, and I see the following:

 ```
 bash-3.2$ unset foo